MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | `OnAttachStart` | <nobr>`player: Player`</nobr> | ? |
 | `OnAttachEnd` | <nobr>`player: Player`</nobr> | ? |

 The flow of events are shown in the diagram below.
 Ovals represent the *state* the entity is in.
-The boxes represent what happens when the entity goes from one state to another; in the box, *italics text is the action* that caused the change and **bold text is [built-in CodeBlockEvents](#built-in-code-block-events)** that are sent (in the order top-to-bottom if there are multiple in a box).
+The boxes represent what happens when the entity goes from one state to another; in the box, *italics text is the action* that caused the change, **bold text is [built-in CodeBlockEvents](#built-in-code-block-events)** that are sent (in the order top-to-bottom if there are multiple in a box), and <u>underlined text is a system action that occurs</u>.

 ```mermaid {align="center"}
 flowchart TD